How are we using our funding to successfully raise achievement?

 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for Free School Meals (FSM) and their wealthier peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
 Whilst schools are free to spend the Pupil Premium as they see fit we are required to publish online information about how we have used the Premium.

 Since pupil premium was introduced we have used the Pupil Premium in a wide variety of ways targeting closing the gap mainly in reading and maths.
-During 2018-2019 the school intend to use pupil premium in the following ways:
+Schools also receive recovery premium which is also integrated into the Pupil Premium Strategy.
+During this academic year the school intend to use pupil premium in the following ways:

 KS2 Positive Play